shopgate-professional-services/ext-dynamic-yield/README.md

 If `sendRequests` is set to `false`, the user can activate the requests by touching the header/logo for at least 5 seconds.

 If the extension receives request options via extension `@shopgate-project/product-recommendations`, these options are given priority when processing the requests to Dynamic Yield.
+There you can set the page type to `HOMEPAGE`, `CATEGORY`, `PRODUCT`, `CART` and `OTHER`.

 **Example:**